PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >runs into the girl and one of her accomplices, carrying two bodies in a wheelbarrow.
 They try to rob him.
 He hits the girl, then runs away.
 Outdistancing pursuit.

 >Confronts the con.
 But you told me she was trapped in a tower!

-# Rattick, back at the Dungeon #

-Like all survivors, Rattick had found a way to profit from the sack of Robrecht.
-At the first signs of the assault, he had fled to the alleys.
-And then into the sewers.
-And then, by means of one of the secret ways that well-known to the darker and more desperate sort, made his way out into the wilderness again.

-He stayed to the woods alongside the road, spending the night in a tree.
-Early in the morning he was awakened by the raiding party leaving Robrecht.
-Those horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
-He wondered what treasure they had taken from Robrecht.
-Probably just people for food.
-But just in case, he followed their tracks, looking for dropped baubles by the light of morning.

-It was bad news for Robrecht, but good news for Rattick.
-When word got out about the sack of Robrecht, adventurers would come from all parts of the Four Kingdoms.
-Seeking glory, seeking loot.
-His grift was about to go big time.
-Maybe he needed a partner to handle the additional volume.

-Traveling carefully, it took Rattick three days to return to the entrance of the Wizard's lair.
-The door and the hillside containing it had been removed, as if a giant had scooped it away and thrown it over a mountain.
-The wolf tracks led directly into the gaping maw.

-Ah, thought Rattick, so the wizard was upping his game.
-That was good.
-A unified villain made for a better story.
-It would draw more powerful adventurers.
-And more powerful adventurers would have more expensive gear and weapons.

-Rattick settled in to wait at the entrance to the Wizard's lair.
-As he waited, he invented a new line of patter about love and life lost in the fall of Robrecht.

-Tell them how he was there for vengeance, but realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
-He would promise to serve his new friends faithfully

-And, then, of course, feed them to the Troll steal all their things and bury them in the woods.

->Of course it would have been more comfortable to lounge in an Inn and pick his marks that way, lying in waite

-Before he got too deep into his fantasy, he was interrupted by the sound of a carriage making it's way over the rutted forest road.
-A CARRIAGE! thought Rattick.
-There was *real* wealth.
-Adventurer's walked or rode horses.
-But a party adventurer's in a carriage.
-That meant real coin!

-The carriage rolled to a halt in front of what was left of the mine entrance.

-He had his speech all ready.
-Please, brave companions, let me join you.
-I come seeking revenge for the death of my father, two villages over.
-I will carry your equipage, fight like a cornered wolverine, do anything that you ask of me -- but I must defeat the scourge that is on this land.

-When out from the carriage stepped, Boltac?

 # Kid Hears the Wagon. #